 Hello, my name is Alex Boykov.
 I am a member of a team of developers for the WFAToolbox.
-This application provides the easiest way to develop algorithmic trading strategies in MATLAB.
-Today, I will try to give you a tool that will help you solve the problem of getting free daily and intraday historical stock prices from 20+ Stock Exchanges, including Shanghai Stock Exchange (SSE), Bombay Stock Exchange (BSE) etc.
+This application provides the easiest way to develop algorithmic trading strategies in MATLAB using Google stock historical prices.
+The toolbox will help you solve the problem of getting free daily and intraday historical stock prices from 20+ Stock Exchanges, including Shanghai Stock Exchange (SSE), Bombay Stock Exchange (BSE) etc.

-At WFAToolbox, we face this exact scenario on a constant basis … As long as we still have not yet decided to change this situation.
-At the same time that we have developed an application that dramatically simplifies the testing and analysis of algorithmic trading strategies on MATLAB, we have also added to it a special module that allows you to download 100’000+ daily and intraday historical prices from 20+ Stock Exchanges from America, Europe, Asia and Australia.
+At WFAToolbox, we face this exact scenario on a constant basis.
+As long as we still have not yet decided to change this situation.
+At the same time that we have developed an application that dramatically simplifies the testing and analysis of algorithmic trading strategies on MATLAB, we have also added to it a special module that allows you to download 100’000+ daily and intraday Google stock historical prices from 20+ Stock Exchanges from America, Europe, Asia and Australia.

-Especially for the QuantInsti blog, we compiled a standalone application from MATLAB that allows any user (having MATLAB or not) to upload quotes in csv format from Google Finance for further import to other programs and for working in Excel.
+Especially for the QuantInsti® blog, we compiled a standalone application from MATLAB that allows any user (having MATLAB or not) to upload the Google stock historical prices quotes in csv format for further import to other programs and for working in Excel.
 We have tried our best to make the application as easy as possible for the job.
-You can download it here: http://wfatoolbox.com/quantinsti

 We use MATLAB in creating algorithmic trading strategies.
 We believe that it has a lot of advantages over R and other solutions, the main one of which is the ability to add modules from both Mathworks and third-party developers (for example, our application – WFAToolbox – Walk-Forward Analysis Toolbox).

 Walk-Forward Analysis is an on-going, adaptive approach in evaluating the robustness of a trading system.
 It combines multiple cycles of “in-sample optimization” with “out-of-sample verification”.